amazoneo-la/amazoneo-la.github.io/_pages/governance.md

+---
+title: "Governance"
+permalink: /governance/
+layout: posts
+author_profile: true
+---
 ## Governance

 There are twenty countries in Latin America at the moment.
 Our first target is to aggregate members from all those nations states.

 There will be a steering committee composed by a multisectoral agents of the network.
 A reputation scheme will be established for participants according to their involvement and commitment.

 #For the election of the the steering committee:
 #Maximum of

 Voting system
 - At least one representative for each country